Critical Introduction

 The Terrific Critical Edition of “Terrific Mother” by Lorrie Moore

-Tyler Burke explores Lorrie Moore’s “Terrific Mother” through a deconstruction lens, analyzing different gender roles in society today and also how relationships in today’s society are.
-The story talks about the main character Adrienne and how she dropped her friend’s baby and how she feels like a failed woman.
-Burke goes into detail about parenting and gender roles with not only mothers but fathers as well and their roles of parenting and roles if they are single parents.
+Tyler Burke explores Lorrie Moore’s “Terrific Mother” through a Deconstruction lens, analyzing different gender roles in society today and also how relationships in today’s society are.
+The story talks about the main character Adrienne and how after dropping her friend’s baby she feels like a failed woman.
+Burke goes into detail about parenting and gender roles with not only mothers, but fathers as well, and their roles of parenting and roles if they are single parents.

-Tania Agurto delves into Lorrie Moore’s “Terrific Mother” through Historical / Biographical Criticism lens in order to explore the context in which this short story was written.
-What events could have influenced Moore in the development of Adrianne and Martin’s character or what aspects of Moore’s life or personality are reflected in Adrianne.
+Tania Agurto delves into Lorrie Moore’s “Terrific Mother” through a Historical/Biographical Criticism lens in order to explore the context in which this short story was written.
+What events could have influenced Moore in the development of Adrianne and Martin’s character or what aspects of Moore’s life or personality are reflected in Adrianne?
 It is an invitation to have a broader vision at the magnificent work of Lorrie Moore.

 Lauren Kozup’s essay covers “Terrific Mother” using the New Criticism lens to show that the main character, Adrienne, is the epitome of a failed women.
 Lorrie Moore gives her audience a story of raw struggles and mistakes through the life of this young woman.
 Through both summary and analysis, this essay navigates what it means to be a good mother and an exceptional woman in society.